Sami-Juhani/chat-with-db/README.md

 ## Docker Support

-The project includes Docker configuration for both frontend and backend services.
-Use the provided Dockerfiles and docker-compose.yml for containerized deployment.
+The project includes Docker configuration for backend service.
+Use the provided Dockerfiles for containerized deployment.

 ## Next steps